BT announced in 2015-16 that from 2020 you will no longer be able to purchase ISDN lines with a target date of 2025 for a switch off date.

 What is my alternative?

-Are you doing Research on the Phase-out of ISDN and Alternative Solutions?
+View our Research on the Phase-out of ISDN and the Alternative Solutions

 We have a selection of resources available (for free) on the phase-out of ISDN.